rnofal1/TTSBot/README.md

 # TTSBot
 ### Description
-This project is a Discord-based TTS bot which allows users to generate AI-created speech using simple text commands leveraging the ElevenLabs API.
+This project is a Discord-based TTS bot which allows users to generate AI-created speech using simple text commands by leveraging the ElevenLabs API.

 ---
 ### Using TTSBot